nicoespeon/understandlegacycode.com/content/blog/3-steps-to-add-tests-on-existing-code-when-you-have-short-deadlines/index.md

 Of course, there are no tests.
 Deep in your heart, you know that you should add tests before touching this code.
 People on the Internet told you so.
 "First, you should add tests" they said.

 But you also have deadlines to meet.
 Time is flying.
 Maybe the project is already late.
-You can't afford spending _days_ to write the tests that should be here in the first place.
+You can't afford to spend _days_ writing the tests that should be here in the first place.

 BUT you know that you should.
 If you don't, you're making things worse!
-If you don't write the tests, you may even break something and you won't realize!!! 🙀
+If you don't write the tests, you may even break something and you won't realize it!!! 🙀

 **You want to add tests, but you don't have time to!**

 If that's you, I do have a solution for you!

-It's not a pretty one, but *it works*™.
+It's not a pretty one but *it works*™.
 It did save me many times when I was in a hurry.
 It can help you too.

 ## The 3-steps recipe to add tests when you don't have time to 🚀